robashton/blog/input/pages/Creating a projection per stream in the EventStore/content.markdown

 **NOTE**

-It's at this point, people usually ask "How about giving me a list of ponies", this is *not* what you use the EventStore for, the list of ponies is something that should exist in your domain and be stored in a database (whether this be a document or relationaldatabase), and then used to look up values in the event store.
+It's at this point, people usually ask "How about giving me a list of ponies so I can look up the state for each of them", this is *not* what you use the EventStore for.

+The list of ponies is something that should exist in your domain and be stored in a database (whether this be a document or relational database), and then used to look up values in the event store.

-This could either be a fixed list in one of those stores, or you could run through the streams in the EventStore and build up that list as a read model in that external store.
-This is the only time I'm going to mention this in this series!!
+This could either be a fixed list in one of those stores, or you could run through the streams in the EventStore and build up that list as a read model in that external store. *This is the only time I'm going to mention this in this series :)*